 “I went mad for this dose.
-I become attempting to find a place wherein I can take this.
-It keeps me fit for few hours and when the need arises once more, I feel uneasy and have fever and chills,” he instructed Al Jazeera.
+I am attempting to find a place wherein I can take this.
+It keeps me fit for few hours, and when the need arises once more, I feel uneasy and have fever and chills,” he instructed Al Jazeera.

 He spends around $37 a day on his addiction.